 China has continued to allow foreign express delivery companies to operate in the express delivery sector and has implemented its commitment to allow wholly foreign-owned subsidiaries by December 11, 2004, but China has issued a new law that undermines market access for foreign companies in the domestic express delivery sector and raises questions in light of China's WTO obligations.
 Aviation Services

-Although most air transport services are excluded from WTO coverage by the GATS Annex on Air Transport Services, China has provided significant additional market access to U.S. providers of air transport services through a bilateral air services agreement with the United States.
+China has provided significant additional market access to U.S. providers of air transport services through a bilateral agreement with the United States.